What is explicit instruction teaching?

 - The teacher clearly shows students what to do and how to do it through a clear physical demonstration.

 - The teacher checks for student understanding periodically.
-At the end of the lesson, the teacher will revisit what was covered to summarize understanding.
+At the end of the lesson, the teacher will revisit what was covered to summarize understanding and learning.

 - In the content of an ongoing task or assessment, students are provided with all the information they need to complete this independently.